 In addition, the vast majority of men do not groom properly.

-Luckily, you will learn in this article how to enhance your looks and peruse some of the best grooming tips for guys.
+Luckily, you will learn in this article the poor grooming habits, how to enhance your looks, and peruse some of the best grooming tips for guys.

 We know this is not a motivational problem since most men do want to look good for themselves.